Parameter-Efficient Fine-Tuning of Large Language Models for Unit Test Generation: An Empirical Study

 \subsubsection{External validity}

 One of the threats to external validity is the selection of models.
 We minimize this threat by selecting a broad range of models varying in size, pre-training data, and learning objectives.
-Another potential concern is the validity of the \textsc{Methods2Test\textsubscript{small}} benchmarking dataset.
-We opted for this dataset over other alternatives because it comprises real-world unit tests.
-We also validate the Java-translated version of the popularly used HumanEval code benchmarking dataset to mitigate the threat.
+As we have have spent upward of 700 GPU hours for model tuning alone, exploring an even broader range of alternative models is constrained due to cost.
+Another potential concern is the validity of the benchmarking dataset.
+We chose to use \textsc{Methods2Test}, which is the largest publicly available corpus of real-world Java unit test cases and corresponding focal methods.
+We believe this provides a representative evaluation setting compared to existing studies like \citet{alagarsamy2024a3test}, although future work should expand the analysis to other programming languages to ensure generalizability.
 The last threat is related to our evaluation metric.
 While popularly used, we recognize BLEU as a sub-optimal performance estimator for code generation.
 We, therefore, employ a more code-friendly version, CodeBLEU.
 Although CodeBLEU may not be the optimal metric to evaluate the functional correctness of unit tests completely, it provides a good tradeoff between evaluation effort and validity.
-To supplement our evaluation, we also calculate pass@1 and code coverage for the \textsc{Methods2Test\textsubscript{small}} dataset, as this contains isolated code samples that are easier to test.
+To supplement our evaluation, we have also spent significant effort developing evaluation pipelines, as well as over 200 CPU hours for executing the test in the \textsc{Methods2Test\textsubscript{runnable}} dataset, calculating pass@1, code coverage, and mutation scores.